UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/16-conflict.md

 *without* updating from GitHub:

 ~~~
-$ nano mars.txt
+$ nano user-input.sh
-$ cat mars.txt
+$ cat user-input.sh
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
-We added a different line in the other copy
+echo "What is your name?"
+read name
+echo "Hello $name."
+#the read command requests user input, we use `$` to recall the variable established by `read`
+#this line is added by them
 ~~~
 {: .output}

 We can commit the change locally:

 ~~~
-$ git add mars.txt
+$ git add user-input.sh
 $ git commit -m "Add a line in my copy"
 ~~~
 {: .language-bash}